Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 Install a CO detector

 You can help keep your family safe by installing a carbon monoxide detector that alerts you if CO reaches dangerous levels in your home.
 A detector that plugs into an electrical outlet, like the Kidde Nighthawk Alarm (about $28*), provides extra reassurance and saves you from needing to change batteries.
+And combination smoke and carbon monoxide detectors pull double-duty.

 Keep up with home maintenance